-With this in mind, the estimated total deer harvest for all users averaged 2,884 deer per year in Unit 2 from 1997-2017, but the average total harvest fell to approximately 1,837 deer per year from 2018-2023 (Figure 2), suggesting a potential decrease in the Unit 2 deer population.
+With this in mind, the estimated total deer harvest for all users averaged 2,884 deer per year in Unit 2 from 1997-2017, but the average total harvest fell to approximately 1,833 deer per year from 2018-2024 (Figure 2), suggesting a potential decrease in the Unit 2 deer population.
 However, this decline in total average harvest coincides with a similar decline in the number of hunters (Figure 3), as well as declines in the average number of deer harvested per user (Figure 4) and declines in hunter success rate (harvest of at least one deer) (Table 3).
-The number of days reported hunted per successful deer harvest has also increased for both FQSUs and NFQUs in recent years (Figure 5; Hasbrouck 2023).